 Personal Tutors

-regular meetings are arranged by the advisors (at least once a term).
+A personal advisor is assigned to every student and regular meetings are arranged by the advisors (at least once a term).
 These meetings will provide an opportunity for students to discuss any matters of concern, whether relating to their academic progress or to other aspects of their life and work in the department.
 Personal Advisors have a duty of confidentiality about issues raised by their advisees.
 Your Advisor will have regular office hours which are usually displayed on their office door.
 You should email them in the first instance and they will arrange a date and time they can see you.

 3.6 Questionnaires